maylay/postActiv/INSTALL.md

 2. Move the tarball to a directory of your choosing in your Web root directory.
 Usually something like this will work:

-       mv gnusocial-x.y.z /var/www/gnusocial
+       mv postactiv-x.y.z /var/www/postactiv

-   This will often make your GNU Social instance available in the gnusocial path of your server, like "http://example.net/gnusocial". "social" or "blog" might also be good path names.
+   This will often make your postActiv instance available in the postactiv path of your server, like "http://example.net/gnusocial". "social" or "blog" might also be good path names.
 If you know how to configure virtual hosts on your web server, you can try setting up